 The age at which you begin receiving Social Security retirement benefits is a major factor in the size of your checks.
 So, take time to educate yourself before making this decision.
 Read articles from reputable sources and consider buying a customized analysis from a service like Social Security Choices.

 There is no one-size-fits-all answer here.
 The best time for you to claim Social Security depends on multiple personal factors, including things like your financial circumstances and your marital status.

-For example, Michele Clark, a certified financial planner at Clark Hourly Financial Planning and Investment Management in Missouri, recommends couples delay at least one of their Social Security checks to let the size of that benefit grow as much as possible.
+For example, Michele Clark, a certified financial planner and senior portfolio manager at Acropolis Investment Management in St. Louis, recommends couples delay at least one of their Social Security checks to let the size of that benefit grow as much as possible.

 She tells Money Talks News: